Pano2VR Preferences – Settings

 Units – Select your preferred units of measurement.
 Choose from Metric or Imperial.

 Application Theme – Select a dark or light interface theme or use your system’s theme.
 When you select a different theme, you must restart Pano2VR for the theme to change.

 Welcome Screen – The welcome screen appears on startup by default and includes links to the documentation, the latest news and recent projects.

 - Show on startup – Deselect to not show the Welcome Screen on startup.

 Check for updates every 7 days – If selected, Pano2VR will automatically check for software updates every 7 days.
 If an update is available, a dialog will alert you to download and install.

 Include beta versions – Select to include beta versions when checking for software updates.

-✭ If Pano2VR closes unexpectedly or the current project was not otherwise saved during closing, the next time Pano2VR is opened, an option to load the most recent backup project will be provided.
-When this project is then saved, the file path and name will be corrected to the originally saved location and not the backup folder.
+✭ If Pano2VR closes unexpectedly or the current project was not otherwise saved during closing, the next time Pano2VR is opened an option to load the most recent backup will be provided.
+When this project is saved, the file path and name will be updated to the originally saved location and not the backup folder.

 - Quit with last window closed – Closing the last open project window will quit the program.
 This option is enabled by default.

 License Key – Add your license key here.
 When the license is added,